 Condition: The relief association failed to maintain a complete and accurate roster of equipment owned by the relief association.
-Although a listing of relief association owned equipment was provided during the current audit period, it was incomplete because it did not contain the serial numbers to accurately identify all equipment owned by the relief association.
-As such, it was impossible to determine if all equipment purchased during the audit period in the amount of \$35,824 was recorded.
-In addition, there was no indication that a physical inventory of equipment was conducted on an annual basis to account for the equipment owned by the relief association.
+Although a listing of relief association owned equipment was provided during the current audit period, it was not updated and was incomplete because it did not contain the names of suppliers (vendors), dates of purchase, and cost of equipment to accurately identify equipment owned by the relief association.
+In addition, there was no documentation to support that a physical inventory of equipment was conducted on an annual basis to account for the equipment owned by the relief association.

-A similar condition was noted in our prior audit report.
+A similar condition was noted in our prior two audit reports.